Need to talk? Call 1800 882 436.

 Can I have sex when I'm pregnant?

-Unless you have been told by your maternity care provider not to have sex, then it’s fine to have sex at any stage during pregnancy, as long as you both want to.
+Unless you have been told by your maternity care provider not to have sex, it's fine to have sex at any stage during pregnancy, if you and your partner want to.

 Will my sex drive change during pregnancy?

 During your first trimester, physical intimacy and sex may be the furthest thing from your mind.
-It’s common to experience tiredness and nausea and not be in the right mood for having sex.
-You may also find your breast tenderness stops you wanting to have any physical contact which involves your breasts or nipples.
+It's common to experience tiredness and nausea, and these can interfere with your desire for sex.
+You may also find that breast tenderness reduces your desire for physical contact that involves your breasts or nipples.

 Can sex bring on labour?